YIZHE12/DataScienceMakeEasy/deep learning/README.md

 3. Pick the box with the largest pc output that as a prediction

-4. Discard any remainding box with IoU>=0.5 with the box output in the previous step
+4. Discard any remainding box with IoU>=0.5 with the selected box above - in other words, removed box that is well overlapped with the selected box

+What if you have two anchor boxes but three objects in the same grid cell?
+That's one case that this algorithm doesn't handle well.
+Hopefully, it won't happen.
+But if it does, this algorithm doesn't have a great way of handling it.
+I will just influence some default tiebreaker for that case.
+Or what if you have two objects associated with the same grid cell, but both of them have the same anchor box shape?
+Again, that's another case that this algorithm doesn't handle well.

 #### 3. GAN